garrandall/popular-music-data/tracks/american-woman-lenny-kravitz.md

 (American woman)
 You're no good for me and I'm no good for you (American woman)
-I look you right straight in the eye an' tell you what I'm gonna do
+I look you right straight in the eye and tell you what I'm gonna do

 (American woman)
 I'm gonna leave you woman, you know I gotta go